Mind, matter and being

 Consciousness, as the space in which these processes are experienced, is not separate from the physical system, but intimately connected to it.
 There is a direct correlation between brain activity and conscious experience – specific patterns of neural activity correspond to particular mental states and experiences.
 For example, when you look at a red apple, electrical signals from your eyes are processed by your visual cortex, creating the conscious experience of seeing the apple.
 When you close your eyes, this neural activity ceases, and the image of the apple disappears from your conscious awareness.
 The change in brain activity is directly mirrored by the change in your conscious experience.
 This strong correlation reveals that mind and matter are fundamentally compatible.
 If they were separate systems, no interaction between them could occur.

-Instead of viewing mind and matter as separate substances, we can understand them as complementary aspects of a single, continuous system.
+Instead of viewing mind and matter as separate substances, it is more logical to understand them as complementary aspects of a single, continuous system.
 The physical aspect is experienced from our first-person perspective as conscious phenomena.
-This not only unifies mind and matter but also eliminates the problem of bridging the gap, because there is no gap.
+This not only unifies mind and matter but also eliminates the problem of bridging the gap, because it reveals that there is no gap.
 The physical steps of any conscious process form a continuous chain in which the last step is the conscious experience.
 Viewing from the physical side, this last step is physical, while from the side of consciousness this same step is mental.
-Physical and mental are not distinct realms – only our understanding and language create this apparent separation.
+The substance remains consistently the same throughout the whole chain, only the perspective changes at the last step.
+Physical and mental are not distinct realms – only our understanding and language create this apparent separation.2

 If we think of the physical world as an informational system, then conscious experience is the subjective manifestation of this system.
 In this way, the processes of the physical world are the hidden engine generating the conscious phenomena that are experienced by this very engine – the conscious universe.